Ashoka's Hell: Design

-Miracles in the chamber
+Miracle in the chamber

-The Ashokavadana further mentions that sometime later a Buddhist monk by the name of Samudra happened to visit the palace and upon entering he was informed by Girika that he would be tortured to death, and was subsequently led into the torture chamber.
+The Ashokavadana further mentions that sometime later a Buddhist monk by the name of Samudra happened to visit the palace and upon entering he was informed by Girika the Cruel, or Candagirika, that he would be tortured to death, and was subsequently led into the torture chamber.
 His torturers, however, failed to injure him and he appeared able to neutralise their torture methods by realising that the suffering of the other prisoners is part of the Buddhist dogma of suffering and attaining arhatship.

+In the Eight Manifestations of Guru Padmasambhava, Samudra is Guru Shakya Senge (Wylie: shAkya seng-ge, Skt: Guru Śākyasimha) of Bodh Gaya.
+Meaning "Undefeatable Lion", Padmasambhava as Shakya Senge manifests as Ananda's student, travels to the torture chamber and brings Ashoka the Cruel to the Dharma through a display of miracles.

-A particular narration detailed how Samudra, while tortured in a cauldron full of boiling water, human blood, bone marrow and excrement, caused the contents of the cauldron to cool down and then sat meditating cross-legged on a lotus sprouting from the fluid.
+Narrations detail how Padmasambhava as Shakya Senge, or Samudra, while tortured in a cauldron full of boiling water, human blood, bone marrow and excrement, caused the contents of the cauldron to cool down and then sat meditating cross-legged on a lotus sprouting from the fluid.

-The narrative further describes that when Ashoka heard of these miracles, he was overcome with curiosity and decided to enter the chamber to verify for himself the veracity of the stories.
-After arriving there he witnessed Samudra levitating with half his body on fire and the other half raining water.
-Intrigued he asked Samudra to identify himself.
+Narratives further describe that when Ashoka heard of these miracles, he was overcome with curiosity and decided to enter the chamber to verify for himself the veracity of the stories.
+After arriving there he witnessed Padmasambhava, or Samudra, levitating with half his body on fire and the other half raining water.
+Intrigued he asked the monk to identify himself.

-Samudra replied that he was a disciple of Buddha and adherent to the Dharma.
-Samudra then chastised Ashoka for having built the torture chamber and further instructed him to build 84,000 stupas according to Buddha's prophecy, and to guarantee the security of all beings.
+Padmasambhava, or Samudra, replied that he was a disciple of Shakyamuni Buddha and adherent to the Dharma, and chastised Ashoka and Girika for having built the torture chamber and for torturing people.
+Ashoka was further instructed to build 84,000 stupas according to Buddha's prophecy, and to guarantee the security of all beings.
 To those demands, Ashoka acquiesced.
-Further, he confessed to his crimes and accepted Buddha and the Dharma.
+Further, he confessed to his crimes and became a student of Buddhism and the Dharma.

+After his taming by Padmasambhava in the torture chamber, the king Ashoka the Cruel, or Candashoka, became known as the king Dharmashoka.